dgdfurkan/dgdfurkan/README.md

-- 👋 Hi there, I'm Furkan, a digital game designer at Bilgi University.
+- 👋 Greetings, I'm Furkan, a digital game designer affiliated with Bilgi University.
-- 👀 I'm passionate about coding and game design.
+- 👀 My interests lie in the realm of coding and game design, and I'm constantly exploring new ways to fuse these two disciplines together.
-- 🌱 Currently, I'm focused on learning Unity and Unreal Engine, both of which I believe are essential tools for creating engaging and immersive game experiences.
+- 🌱 At present, I'm deepening my knowledge of Unity and Unreal Engine, two of the most prominent game development platforms that offer unparalleled opportunities to create captivating and immersive games.